javascript-tutorial/en.javascript.info/1-js/02-first-steps/08-comparison/article.md

 alert( '' == false ); // true
 ```

-That's the natural consequence of what we've seen before.
-Operands of different types are converted to a number.
+That's because operands of different types are converted to a number by the assignment operator `=`.
 An empty string, just like `false`, becomes a zero.

 What to do if we'd like to differentiate `0` from `false`?